rockxxl/rockxxl/src/pages/post/rockxxl-top-2016.md

 7. Jungleproof – Make Up Your Mind

-6. Steele Justice – &#8230;That Sure Escalated Quickly
+6. Steele Justice – …That Sure Escalated Quickly

 5. Cocaine Piss – The Dancer